 After some careful consideration, I decided just to eat the burger and keep on driving.

 I pulled into Turo Novia Socita around 9:00pm.
 Game 7 of the Eastern Stanley Cup finals was underway between the Tampa Bay Lightning and the Pittsburgh Penguins.
 I found a busy sports bar and had a few beers.
-The Pens closed out against Tampa that night.
+The Pens closed out against Tampa that night, giving them a birth in finals.

 In the back of my mind I knew this meant something big.